 Network visualization is a domain in itself.
-Its objective is to assign position to nodes in a two dimensional space in order to plot the network in a meaningful way.
+Its objective is to assign positions to nodes in a two dimensional space in order to plot the network in a meaningful way.

-Algorithms such as HOPE or node2vec are not adapted to generate directly interpretable 2-dimentional spaces notably because the distance in the embedding is based on the cosine distance, while humans naturally assume euclidean distance.
-When embeddings are used for visualization, the first step consist in embedding in a moderate number of dimensions (e.g., 128), and in a second step, a dimensionality reduction algorithm such as T-SNE is used to reduce this number to 2 dimensions.
+Algorithms such as HOPE or node2vec are not well adapted to generate visually interpretable 2-dimentional spaces, in part because the distance in the embedding is based on the cosine distance, while humans naturally assume euclidean distance.
+When embeddings are used for visualization, the first step consists in embedding in a moderate number of dimensions (e.g., 128), and in a second step, a dimensionality reduction algorithm more adapted for visualization such as T-SNE^a is used to reduce this number to 2 dimensions.